The Goodies (TV series): Episodes

-Missing episode
+Missing programmes

-"Kitten Kong" (episode seven from series two) is the only episode of The Goodies that is officially missing from the BBC archives, the original video tape having been wiped for reuse by the BBC in the 1970s.
-An expanded, more elaborate imagining of the original transmitted episode called 'Kitten Kong: Montreux '72 Edition', especially made for the 1972 Montreux festival, does exist, and is said to have only minor differences from its 1971 prototype.
+"Kitten Kong" (episode seven from series two) is the only episode of The Goodies that is officially missing from the BBC archives: the original video tape was wiped for reuse by the BBC in the 1970s.
+An expanded, more elaborate version of the original transmitted episode called Kitten Kong: Montreux '72 Edition does exist.
+It was made specially for the 1972 Montreux Golden Rose Festival; it has some minor differences from the version broadcast by the BBC in 1971.

 Several other episodes that were originally screened in colour are also missing, but exist as black and white telerecordings made for overseas sales.
 "Come Dancing" was thought to exist only in this form until a videotape copy with weak colour was discovered.
 The colour was enhanced for DVD release in 2005.